SS Normandie: Career

-Normandie had a successful year but Queen Mary, Cunard White Star Line's superliner, entered service in May 1936.
-At 80,774 gross registered tons, she was larger than Normandie's 79,280 gross registered tons, and captured the title of the world's largest passenger ship.
-In response, CGT increased Normandies size, mainly through the addition of an enclosed tourist lounge on the aft boat deck.
-Following these and other alterations, she measured 83,423 GRT.
-When the Normandie reentered service, she exceeded Queen Mary by 2,000 tons, reclaiming the title of world's largest ship.
-Normandie retained the title until Cunard White Star Line's RMS Queen Elizabeth at 83,673 gross registered tons formally entered service in 1946.
+Normandie had a successful year but modifications were necessary.
+During her winter layover, CGT increased Normandies size, mainly through the addition of an enclosed tourist lounge on the aft boat deck, to reduce vibrations.
+Following these and other alterations, she measured 83,423 GRT when she reentered service in May 1936.
+In contrast, her rival, Queen Mary, Cunard White Star Line's superliner, which entered service later that month, was only 80,774 gross registered tons.
+As such, Normandie retained the title of world's largest ship until Cunard White Star Line's at 83,673 gross registered tons formally entered service in 1946.

 On 22 June 1936, a Blackburn Baffin, S5162 of A Flight, RAF Gosport, flown by Lt Guy Kennedy Horsey on torpedo-dropping practice, buzzed Normandie 1 nmi off Ryde Pier and collided with a derrick which was transferring a motor car belonging to Arthur Evans, MP, onto a barge alongside the ship.
 The aircraft crashed onto Normandies bow.
 The pilot was taken off by tender, but the wreckage of the aircraft remained on board Normandie as she had to sail due to the tide.
 It was carried to Le Havre.
 A salvage team from the Royal Air Force later removed the wreckage.
 Horsey was court-martialled and found guilty on two charges, and Evans' car was wrecked in the accident.

 In August 1936, Queen Mary captured the Blue Riband, averaging 30.14 kn, starting a fierce rivalry.
 To recapture the speed record, CGT modified Normandie to reduce vibration and increase her speed.
 CGT replaced her three-bladed propellers with four-bladed ones, and made structural modifications to her lower aft section.
 These modifications reduced vibration at speed.
 In July 1937, she regained the Blue Riband, but Queen Mary took it back in 1938.
 After this, the captain of Normandie sent a message: "Bravo to the Queen Mary until next time!"
 This rivalry could have gone on into the 1940s, but was ended by the Second World War.

 Normandie carried distinguished passengers, including the authors Colette and Ernest Hemingway; the wife of French president Albert Lebrun; songwriters Noël Coward and Irving Berlin; and Hollywood celebrities such as Fred Astaire, Marlene Dietrich, Walt Disney, Douglas Fairbanks, Jr, conductor Arturo Toscanini and James Stewart.
 She also carried the von Trapp family singers (later immortalized in The Sound of Music) from New York to Southampton in 1938; from Southampton, the family toured Scandinavia before returning to the United States.